Leah Cushman

 Leah Cushman is an American politician from New Hampshire.
-She is a member of the New Hampshire House of Representatives as a member of the New Hampshire Republican Party.
-She represents district 2.
-Cushman is a member of the Health, Human Services and Elderly Affairs Committee.
+She was a member of the New Hampshire House of Representatives from 2022-2024, as a member of the New Hampshire Republican Party.
+She represented District 2.
+Cushman was a member of the Health, Human Services and Elderly Affairs Committee.

 Biography

 In 2014, Cushman earned an associate's degree from Middlesex Community College.
 She later earned a B.S. in nursing from the University of Massachusetts.
 Cushman is a registered nurse.
 In 2017, Cushman and her family moved from Massachusetts to Weare, New Hampshire.

 Political positions

 Vaccination

 Cushman opposes COVID-19 vaccine mandates for religious reasons.

 Ivermectin

 In 2021, Cushman sponsored a bill that would have allowed over-the-counter sale of ivermectin.

-Abortion

-In 2021, Cushman voted for HB 625 which prohibits abortion after 24 weeks.